-RESIDENCY, SPATIAL SOUND INSTITUTE, ART QUARTER BUDAPEST, JUNE-DECEMBER 2018
+RESIDENCY, SPATIAL SOUND INSTITUTE, ART QUARTER BUDAPEST JUNE-DECEMBER 2018

 The 4DSOUND system is a large scale integrated hardware and software installation creating a fully omnidirectional sound environment.
 The system utilises an innovative computer interface and multi-speaker array to enable sound designers to work sculpturally with sound.
-4DSOUND and the Spatial Sound Institute are researching “how spatial sound is intertwined with a broader cultural movement that propagates self-awareness, social cohesion and sustainability … leading to a new Ecology of Listening – improving the quality of our listening environment to enhance our mental and physical state of being.”
+4DSOUND and the Spatial Sound Institute in Budapest are researching “how spatial sound is intertwined with a broader cultural movement that propagates self-awareness, social cohesion and sustainability … leading to a new Ecology of Listening – improving the quality of our listening environment to enhance our mental and physical state of being.”

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, and supported by the Victorian Government through Creative Victoria.